Pro696969/notessssss/Contributing.md

 ## Points to note:

 - Credit the original authors.
+- Make sure to follow the file structure.
 - Follow the File naming convention `COURSE_U<unitNumber>_<authorName>`
 - Write meaningful and concise commit messages failing which your PR may be rejected.
 - No NSFW content on PRs will be accepted.